MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 ---

 ## Overview
 Adapters are Maven projects that contains server-side code implemented in either Java or JavaScript.
-An adapter project can be created by using Maven, MobileFirst developer CLI or MobileFirst Operations Console.
+An adapter project can be created by using Maven, MobileFirst Developer CLI or MobileFirst Operations Console.
 You can edit the adapter code using your IDE of choice.
 This tutorial demonstrates how to create either a Java or JavaScript adapter using the above methods.

 The adapter project is based on the Maven Archetype "adapter-maven-archetype" which is based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).